RyanMullins/Tutorial-LeafletMongoDB/README.md

 __Method 2:__ If you don't have git, or if you just prefer using GUI tools, you can use the GitHub app for [Mac](http://mac.github.com/) or [Windows](http://windows.github.com/) to clone the repo.

-__Method 3:__ Simply click 'Download Zip.'
+__Method 3:__ Simply click 'Download Zip' to the right of this tutorial page.
 This will download the tutorial, including all files and folders, as a zip that you can then extract.
 This is the least prefered method as it is no longer within the version control system.
 ### Setting up MongoDB for Text Queries

 <!-- Starting mongod with text search enabled -->